Site Map

 Structure of an event management team

-The work involved in planning, organising and conducting a major event can be sufficiently great to require the employment of a team of people.
-It may require people to be involved on a full-time, part-time, contractor, casual and voluntary basis over a considerable period of time..
+The work involved in planning, organising and conducting a major event can be sufficiently great to require the recruitment of a large team of people.
+Members of the team may be involved on a full-time, part-time, contractor, casual and voluntary basis.
+At the head of the team is the Event Director whose job it is to keep everyone working together for a considerable period of time.

 The organisation chart below indicates the magnitude and diversity of the team needed to run a major sporting event such as a National or State Championships.